 The transition from being data-aware to insights-driven comes by putting together a framework or process where it is easy to sift through massive amounts of data for making intelligent decisions.

 Instead of being a daily, weekly, or monthly activity, conducted at pre-scheduled intervals, insights-driven decision making can be a culture where every business decision in the company is backed up by verified and analyzed data, as needed.

 A true insights-driven organizationÂ enables all users, even those without a technical background, to analyze and gain insights from data without needing support from IT or the analytics department to produce the reports they need.

 For insights to be usable, they must be available instantly when decision-makers need them.
-Any delay in availability of insights renders them useless as the decision makers cannot be expected to wait for them.
+Any delay in the availability of insights renders them useless as the decision-makers cannot be expected to wait for them.
 Once a decision is made, having the data or the insight will fail to serve its business purpose.